scripting/Scripting-News/blog/opmlOtherSources/1997-2010/readme.md

 ### Conversion script

-I wrote a Frontier script to convert the archive to the form I've been using since 2017, with one OPML file for each month.
+I wrote a <a href="https://github.com/scripting/Scripting-News/blob/master/blog/opmlOtherSources/1997-2010/converter.opml">Frontier script</a> to convert the archive to the form I've been using since 2017, with one OPML file for each month.

+Here's the same script <a href="https://gist.github.com/scripting/2531341ed9e2426b1d11848b76905f7c">as a gist</a> so you can see how it works even if you don't have an outliner handy. ;-)